 A study of the history and development of science up to modern discoveries in foraging theory, reproductive strategies, sexual selection, social behavior, domestication, learning, migration, and more.
 The course employs special topical readings followed up by recitation and discussion plus formal lectures.
-A few field trips to a local blackbird roost are required.
 Note: This course is recommended as an elective to junior or senior students in any discipline.
 Course rotation: Varies.